you-zhou/notes/dev.md

 ## Display/Set/Change/Delete an environment variable
 Windows:
-* List all environment a
+* List all environment variables.
+`> set`
-* Display the value of an environment variable
+* Display the value of an environment variable.
 `> set DROPBOX_HOME`
 or
 `> echo %DROPBOX_HOME%`